One hundred tests. One sealed roll

 Handheld, visual

 For fieldwork and outreach where infrastructure is limited.
 Visual readout, no electronics.
-100 tests per roll, no external buffer, no cold chain, no maintenance or calibration across the roll lifetime.
+100 tests per roll, no external buffer, no cold chain.
+Designed to run the full roll without recalibration.

 CENTiV handheld used in the field